 Trinidad has pretty much any food that you can think of.
 There’s a Subway, Pizza Hut, and Church’s Chicken on almost every corner if you want to place it safe.
 I had Chinese one day and it was pretty bomb.
 During Carnival there are stalls on the side of the road with food — fried chicken, bbq chicken, fried fish — you name it.

 Lastly on the food front, bring bottled water.
-My husband and I lost our minds for a few days and drank tap accidentally.
-We were both in the bathroom back to back in between partying for 48 hours.
+I lost my mind for a few days and drank tap accidentally.
+I was in the bathroom back to back in between partying for 48 hours.
 Don’t drink the water.
 Period.

 We found Uber very reliable and affordable in Trinidad.
 The most expensive trip we took was the first night from the airport and to the first party because we didn’t really know what we were doing.
 It cost about $60 U.S. for a personal driver to go to where we were staying from the airport and then to the first party and back.